-In this post, you’ll find a checklist with the best ways to find the information that you need to figure out how you might be related to the DNA match in question.
+Do you need to figure out how you are related to a DNA match?
+In this post, you’ll find a checklist with the best ways to find the information that you need to figure out how you might be related.

 We’ll start with the easiest and the most obvious, and we’ll move down.
 My sincere hope is that you find something here that helps you move a little closer to getting that information you need to determine how your family member is related to you.